 We make use of a variety of crack addiction treatment methodologies which have been tested and proven with powerful results.
 Your recovery will occur in our safe, nurturing and supportive environment at the hands of our compassionate and experienced medical team, counsellors and therapists, who will provide you therapeutic support and much more.

-Throughout your stay in our facility, you will be supervised and cared for around the clock by our nursing staff and your treatment adjusted as necessary to meet your changing needs.
+Throughout your stay in our facility, you will be supervised and cared for around the clock by our staff and your treatment adjusted as necessary to meet your changing needs.
 You will also be guarded against triggers and stressors that may distract you from recovery.

 For more on our rehab programme and how it can guide you towards the recovery you seek, talk to us on 0203 553 9263.